FociSolutions/Orbital-Docs/_pages/docs/architecture/server.md

 5. If there are **multiple scenarios that partially match**, then:

-    1. See section *How to determine which response is returned when multiple scenarios match a request*
+    1. See section (How to determine which response is returned when multiple scenarios match a request)[#how-to-determine-which-response-is-returned-when-multiple-scenarios-match-a-request]

     2. This process is repeated for all remaining scenarios.